metatutu/clinicbees_docs/reference/commands_sys.md

 This command can be called by the Owner role only and it could be called only once when system is initialized.

-Once the Cliniko API key is installed, it will take 2-6 hours to pull data from linked Cliniko account before users could access performance data.
+Once the Cliniko API key is installed, it will take 2-8 hours to prepare performance data from linked Cliniko account before users could access it.

 **Syntax**
 ```text